Free-The-C0d3/Ebola-DDoS/README.md

 py ebola.py
 ```

-If There Has Any Error About Python3 Module On Windows
+If There Has Any Error About Python3 Module On Windows System

 Run This Commands